 Again, even the official release of the latest version of QGIS for Mac OS X from the QGIS web site does not properly display JPEG2000 images.
 Surely QGIS has to fix that problem!?

 Have you downloaded any of the 5 sample JP2 images, that I was asked to create and make available for testing, and that clearly show QGIS failures since version 0.8.0?

-#7 Updated by coatman - about 12 years ago
+#7 Updated by coatman - over 13 years ago